rackerlabs/technical-blog/_posts/2013-05-16-cloud-betamax.markdown

 Google Compute Engine looks great, but it's the same old thing from a cloud standpoint.
 AWS and GCE are both single-vendor, lock-in prone providers.
 You can't run GCE in your own datacenter.
 You can't customize and install GCE on both a $200 [One-laptop-per-child](http://laptop.org) notebook and a $4,000 MacBook Pro.
 These platforms are not open.

 This year at SXSW, I spoke on why open matters.
 I used examples to explain how open can triumph over closed like the open Internet and AOL, or Linux vs. Windows.
-One of my favorite examples is the Betamax.<!--More-->
+One of my favorite examples is the Betamax.<!-- more -->

 ##Betamax?
 What is that?